Sounders finally yield goal in run of play, but unbeaten streak lives on after tie with Whitecaps

-On a steamy summer night, Vancouver nearly had all the moves to cool off the Sounders.
+On a steamy summer night, Vancouver seemed to have all the moves to cool off the Sounders.

 The Cascadia rival, which entered Saturday’s match on a five-game losing streak, crafted two second-half goals to nearly swipe a win at Lumen Field.